att-circ-contrl/TriadDrive/README.md

 ## Specific Designs

-The lineage of Triad drive variants is as follows:
+Active Triad drive variants are as follows:

 * `drive-kevin` --
 This is the initial Triad drive designed by Kevin for the Womelsdorf lab.